 Many Texans want to protect their loved ones and assets through an effective estate plan, but do not know where to begin.
 The estate planning process involves creating legal tools that determine what happens to your property when you die, and your finances and healthcare if you become incapacitated.
 While every estate plan is unique, you can use a seven-step structure to ensure you create a comprehensive, efficient plan.
 So, what are the 7 steps in the estate planning process?

-At Lewis Law Firm PLLC, we guide you through each part of this journey with empathy, clarity, and strategic focus.
+At Henington Lewis Law Firm PLLC, we guide you through each part of this journey with empathy, clarity, and strategic focus.
 Our mission is to help Texans protect what matters most—family, legacy, and peace of mind.
 We take pride in offering personalized service and simplifying what others often overcomplicate.

 Clients often ask us, How does estate planning work in Texas?
 We explain that it begins with setting clear goals and ends with making sure your plans reflect your goals as life changes.
 To create a comprehensive estate plan, you should: